sehlceris/oci-personal-cloud-public/terraform/vps/README.md

 ## upon initial creation

-You will need to set up your domain's DNS entries to point to your new server's IP address.
-You can obtain the IP address of your server with `terraform apply -refresh-only`.

-### block storange configuration

-If you configured block storage, you'll need to SSH into the instance and perform some initial commands (or use the Ansible script to do it for you):
+You'll need to SSH into the instance and perform some initial commands:

 ```shell
 # format the block volume with ext4 (WARNING: will wipe its data)